mjuhanne/fyrtur-motor-board/README.md

 - To adjust the hard limit, navigate to desired position with "Overriding" move commands and call CMD_SET_HARD_MAXIMUM.
 This will change also the soft limit to the same value.

 ---

-## Installation

-**Note that disassembling the motor unit will most definitely void your warranty!**

-**Please first dump the original FW as below before proceeding to install custom firmware!**

-**This software is provided "as is".
-Use with caution and at your own risk!
-(See LICENSE file for DISCLAIMER)**

-### Software installation
-For compiling the sources, install [STM32CubeIde](https://www.st.com/en/development-tools/stm32cubeide.html) (I used version 1.4.2) Alternatively, you can use binaries found in bin/ folder.

-### Disassembly
-- Unscrew the 3 small screws on the plastic enclosure
-- Carefully lift the small aluminum tabs holding the alumimum tube in its place
-- (No need to disassemble the other side with the motor)
-- Motor driver module can be now detached from the tube/motor side.

-### Firmware dumping with ST-Link V2:

-- connect SWD wires to IO1 header: GND, RST, SWCLK, SWDIO, 3V3 (3V3 is the square pin hole)
-- External power (>= 4.0V) is required via 7.4V pin
-- Launch STM32 ST-LINK Utility
-- Edit Target->Settings:
-    Connection Settings: SWD, Frequency 480 Khz.
-Mode: Connect Under Reset, Debug in Low Power enable ) Reset Mode: Hardware reset
-- Connect to the target
-- (if connecting fails, re-check wiring.
-If connection to ST-Link seems finicky, try upgrading the ST-Link firmware)
-- Memory display: Address 0x08000000  with Size 0x8000 and Data width 32 bits (so total 32 KB flash size)
-- You should see the firmware now displayed.
-Save it to a binary file and backup it.

-### (Custom) firmware installation with ST-Link V2:
- - proceed with steps described above
- - Click Target->Program & Verify
- - Select custom/original firmware file (.bin)
- - Make sure start address is 0x08000000
- - Skip Flash Erase and Skip Flash Protection verification can be set
- - Hit Start!